Marco Antonio Caponi

-Marco Antonio Caponi (born October 9, 1983 in Godoy Cruz, Mendoza Province, Argentina) is an Argentine actor.
+Marco Antonio Caponi (born October 9, 1983) is an Argentine actor.

 Biography

 Marco Antonio Caponi was born in Godoy Cruz, Mendoza Province, Argentina and there he lived the first years of his life, until he moved with his family to Maipú, Mendoza Province, Argentina.
 Marco Antonio Caponi at the end of high school he decided to study to be a physical education teacher, but then dropped out of the degree.
 Marco Antonio Caponi worked as a seller of Timeshare, a job that almost made him settle in Chile.
 In 2004 he decided to move to Buenos Aires, where he lived in a pension in the neighborhood of Once.